Biden Says 'Can't Stop' Building Of More Mexico Border Wall

 Republicans have also pledged to block more funding for Ukraine's fight against the Russian invasion until he takes action on the border.

-"Will Joe Biden appolgize (sic) to me and America for taking so long to get moving, and allowing our country to be flooded with 15 million illegals immigrants, from places unknown," Trump said on his Truth Social platform.
+“Will Joe Biden appolgise [sic] to me and America for taking so long to get moving, and allowing our country to be flooded with 15 million illegals immigrants, from places unknown,” Trump said on his Truth Social platform.

-Mexican President Andres Manuel Lopez Obrador criticized the US plan to extend the wall along the frontier, calling it a "setback."
+Mexican President Andres Manuel Lopez Obrador criticised the US plan to extend the wall along the frontier, calling it a“setback”.

 “It does not solve the problem.
 We must address the causes” of migration, Lopez Obrador told reporters shortly before meeting visiting US Secretary of State Antony Blinken in Mexico City.